 2.1 Support Vector Machines

 Support Vector Machines (SVMs) are a popular machine learning method for classification, regression, and other learning tasks.
-Since our classification problem had more than two classes, we combined SVM with one vs one classification technique.
-In this technique, pick a pair of classes from a set of n classes and develop a binary classifier for each pair.
-So given n classes we can pick all possible combinations of pairs of classes from n and then for each pair we develop a binary support vector machine (SVM).
+Since our classification problem had more than two classes, we combined SVM with one vs one classification.
+In this technique, we pick a pair of classes from a set of n classes and develop a binary classifier for each pair.
+So, given n classes, we can pick all possible combinations of pairs of classes from n and then for each pair we develop a binary SVM.

 For combinations we have: